eduardo-costa/frontjs/README.md

 var obj = Front.model.get("some.model.attrib");
 ```

-All Elements inside it with the `view` attribute will have their data sampled and returned in the resulting object.
+All Elements inside the sampled `path.to.view` will have its contents returned as an object.

 ```html
 <div :container>